neonkore/Nunicode/README.md

 Works best on precomposed characters (NFC).

-Below are examples of such ordering in different laguages:
+Below are examples of such ordering in different laguages (Unicode 7.0):

 Language    | Alphabet
 ------------|---------